 When a patient presents slowly increasing signs of mental dysfunction, new seizures or persistent headaches or if there is evidence of pressure inside the skull (e.g. vomiting, swelling of the optic nerve head in the back of the eye), the first step should be a thorough neurological evaluation, followed by radiological studies, if needed.

 Sophisticated imaging techniques can help diagnose meningiomas.
 Diagnostic tools include computed tomography (CT or CAT scan) and magnetic resonance imaging (MRI).
-Intraoperative MRI also is used during surgery to guide tissue biopsies and tumor removal.
-Magnetic resonance spectroscopy (MRS) is used to examine the tumor's chemical profile and determine the nature of the lesions seen on the MRI.
+Intraoperative MRI is also used during surgery to guide tissue biopsies and tumor removal.
+Magnetic resonance spectroscopy (MRS) may be used to examine the tumor's chemical profile and determine the nature of the lesions seen on the MRI.

 Sometimes, the only way to make a definitive diagnosis of the meningioma is through a biopsy.
-The neurosurgeon performs the biopsy, and the pathologist makes the final diagnosis, determining whether the tumor appears benign or malignant, and grading it accordingly.
+The neurosurgeon performs the biopsy to obtain tissue for examination by the neuropathologist to establish the diagnosis, determine whether the tumor is benign or malignant (and establish a tumor grade) so doctors can recommend an appropriate clinical management plan.

-Meningiomas primarily are benign tumors, frequently with defined borders and often enabling complete surgical removal, which offers the best chance for a cure.
+Meningiomas are primarily benign tumors with defined borders that enables complete surgical removal, which offers the best chance for a cure.
 The neurosurgeon opens the skull through a craniotomy to enable full access to the meningioma.
 The goal of surgery is to remove the meningioma completely, including the fibers that attach it to the coverings of the brain and bone.
 However, complete removal can carry potential risks that may be significant, especially when the tumor has invaded brain tissue or surrounding veins.

 Observation over a period of time may be the appropriate course of action in patients who meet the following criteria: